PhoenixTales/wiki.gothicarchive.org/characters.md

   - sleep in `OC_BED_01`

 ## Sira
-- leader of the diggers in alpha 0.56
+- leader of the diggers in alpha 0.56 with ID `VLK_Sira`
 - `Former ore smuggling gang leader`
 - `very muscular`
 - `Possession: LOTS of Ore - Manages the wealth of the mining community`